List of coffee drinks: Kopi kothok

 Kopi kothok is made by boiling coffee grounds and sugar together in a pot or a saucepan.
 It is very common in Cepu and Bojonegoro, Indonesia.

 The ratio of coffee grounds and sugar is generally one to two.
 A 1:1 ratio for more bitter coffee drinks.
 Milk also can be added according to the order before boiling the coffee grounds.

 Yazdi coffee

 Yazdi coffee, also known as Rozeh coffee, is a traditional drink served to mourners in Yazd during Muharram, dating back to at least the Qajar era.
 It belongs to the Middle Eastern coffee family and was nationally registered as an intangible cultural heritage of Iran in July 2019.
 Serving coffee at mourning ceremonies was influenced by Zoroastrian traditions and became an Islamic ritual in Yazd.
 The earliest written record dates to 1832.

 Brewing Yazdi coffee involves roasting coffee, boiling it for hours, and adding rosewater, cardamom, and sugar.
 It is strained through silk cloth and served in small cups, sometimes with Yazdi cake.
 Yazdi coffee was registered as Iran’s intangible cultural heritage on July 4, 2019, under registration number 1893.

+Café tropeiro

+Café tropeiro is typical from the Brazilian tropeiro cuisine, popularized by tropeiros during the 17th and 18th centuries.
+It is prepared by boiling coffee powder with water and later decanting the powder with ember.